Maximal Inequalities and Some Applications: L evy-type Processes

 \end{corollary}

 \begin{proof} From \eqref{fel-eq19} with $\sigma \rightsquigarrow \sigma \wedge t$, we see that

 Letting $t \to \infty$ yields

 for any $r>0$.
-Rearranging the terms gives the first assertion, and then the second one is immediate if we take $\sigma:=\tau_r^x$. \end{proof}
+Rearranging the terms gives the first assertion, and then the second one is immediate if we take $\sigma\coloneqq \tau_r^x$. \end{proof}

 Next we present a localized version of the maximal inequality, which deals with the small-time asymptotics of $\Pp^x \left( \sup_{s \leq t} |X_s-x|>r \right)$.
-It has been established in \cite{ihke} for Feller processes, but the proof remains valid for the wider class of L\'evy-type processes.
+It has been established in K\"{u}hn \& Schilling~\cite{ihke} for Feller processes, but the proof remains valid for the wider class of L\'evy-type processes.

 \begin{theorem} Let $(X_t)_{t \geq 0}$ be a L\'evy-type process with symbol $q(x,\xi)$.
 Assume that $x \mapsto q(x,\xi)$ is continuous for any $\xi \in \rd$.
 There is an absolute constant $C>0$ such that